vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 ---

-**About the Adaptive Granularity Strategy**
+**About Adaptive Granularity Governance: The Khan Microservice Pattern**

-The Adaptive Granularity Strategy is a proprietary methodology developed by Viquar Khan based on professional experience.
+Adaptive Granularity Governance: The Khan Microservice Pattern is a proprietary methodology developed by Viquar Khan based on professional experience.
 It provides a mathematically rigorous, context-aware framework for microservices decomposition.

 **Copyright © 2017-2026 by Viquar Khan.
 All rights reserved.**